DaveBullet1050/BatoceraHelpers/README/PreferredControllerOrder README.md

 megadrive.controller.order=dualshock,arcade,wheel
 global.controller.order=arcade,dualshock,wheel
 ```
 Note: The controllers don't need to be plugged in permanently, when a game launches, the mapping will use the next best controller in the order list when assigning to the players.
+For example, megadrive (as a system) is configured to start assigning dualshock controllers to all players (then when they run out, start assigning arcade controllers, then finally wheel controllers).
+Should there be no dualshock controllers connected, the arcade controllers connected will be used from player 1 etc...

 ### 3. Set number of players (controllers) you want to assign